 Tip: You may also opt to use a bill organizer if that’s what you have on hand.
 Just make sure to label everything.

 Expand Your Storage with a Hanging Organizer

-Hang a clear shoe organizer to the back of the driver’s seat or front passenger seat (or both) for extra compartments to store and organize snacks, hand sanitizer, wipes, and other essentials.
+Hang a clear shoe organizer to the back of the driver’s seat, front passenger seat or both.
+This gives you extra compartments to store snacks, hand sanitizer, wipes, and other essentials in an organized manner.

 If you travel with kids, you can use the pockets to hold toys so you can keep them entertained while on the road.

 Or, if you’re handy with a sewing machine, check out the tutorial above to make your own customized car seat organizer.

 There are many SUV organization ideas to cut down on clutter.
 One very good idea is to keep a laundry basket or two in the trunk or cargo area.
 This will be useful for storing all the items that you would normally leave in the trunk, like roadside emergency essentials or your kids’ sports equipment.